Private Health Insurance FAQs

 How can I claim the Australian Government Rebate?

-What happens if I nominate an incorrect rebate tier?
+What happens if I nominate an incorrect Rebate tier?

-Do I need to let my health fund know what my income is to determine my rebate tier?
+Do I need to let my health fund know what my income is to determine my Rebate tier?

-No. You shouldn't report your income to your health fund; you just need to nominate your tier.
+No, you don’t need to report your income to your health fund; you just need to nominate your tier.

-If my income falls into Tier 1, 2 or 3, can I continue to claim any of the rebate amounts as a reduction on my premiums?
+If my income falls into Tier 1, 2 or 3, can I continue to claim any of the Rebate amounts as a reduction on my premiums?

-Yes, you can receive any rebate amount you select.
-But when you submit your tax return, the ATO will determine whether you've claimed a higher rebate than you're entitled to and will seek reimbursement in your tax assessment.
-If you've claimed a lower rebate than you're entitled to, you could get a refundable tax offset in your tax assessment.
+Yes, you can receive any Rebate amount you select.
+But when you submit your tax return, the ATO will determine whether you've claimed a higher Rebate than you're entitled to and will seek reimbursement in your tax assessment.
+If you've claimed a lower Rebate than you're entitled to, you could get a refundable tax offset in your tax assessment.

 What happens if any member of our family passes away?